-An impeccably trimmed bonsai tree positioned centrally in the entry the Loewe Paris headquarters on rue Bonaparte hinted that Jonathan Anderson’s spring/summer men’s collection for the Spanish brand might be channeling Japan.
+An impeccably trimmed bonsai tree positioned centrally in the entry the Loewe Paris headquarters on rue Bonaparte hinted that loewe-we-speak-to-the-designer-about-setting-a-new-agenda/7628" target="_self">Jonathan Anderson’s spring/summer men’s collection for the Spanish brand might be channeling Japan.
 And indeed, from the robotic characters illustrated on the faceted leather 'Puzzle' bag to the mirrored spaceship patches adorning linen uniforms, the designer fused a decidedly playful spirit with the brand’s innate pursuit of craft.
 The large format book containing collection images, once again shot by Jamie Hawkesworth, underscored the dynamic juxtaposition - which Anderson described as ‘Bruce Lee in a bullring.’

 From one end of the presentation space to the other, from a Goofy sweatshirt to an 18th century Japanese screen, he gives Wallpaper* the inside track on how this highly inspired collection came to life…

 Wallpaper*: How did you arrive at this particular Japanese influence?